 The holidays are coming quickly.
 Finding unique gifts can be a challenge.
-Here are some ideas that also give back to Phillippi Creek!
+Here are some ideas that also support our local waterways, like Phillippi Creek!

 Gifts that Reduce Litter

 Brown Paper Packages Tied Up With String

 Wrapping paper and decorations are a huge source of waste after the winter holidays.
 Inevitably, some of that trash and recycling will make its way into our waterways.
 Try using compostable materials, like brown paper, or presenting gifts in reusable items – bags, cloth, dish towels, baskets, old book sock covers, etc. Some gifts can even stay bare!
 Fluffy will still love you regardless of whether his new bone is gift wrapped.

 In September 2019, Phillippi Creek friends and neighbors removed 299 lbs of trash and 35 lbs of recyclables from the creek.
 A lot of plastic bottles and drink containers were pulled out.
 If your friends or family members are buying bottled water, consider having a conversation about using a water filter.
 All of the tap water in the Sarasota county and its cities is safe to drink.
 Filters can help improve taste if that’s the issue.

 Electronic gift cards that go right to an email inbox help reduce plastic and excess wrapping that usually gets discarded soon after use or opening.
 Services like Venmo and Cash also make it extremely easy to send someone a gift they can pick out themselves.